-It will depend a lot on the quality and quantity of data you’re bring across.
-If your system and the new system will display the same fields (standards like First Name, Last Name, Address plus more in-depth stats like performance rating or job experience, for example), and your data is 100% accurate and up to date, then fantastic – you don’t need to clean up your data.
+The move will depend a lot on the quality and quantity of data you’re bring across.
+If your system and the new system will display the same fields (standards like First Name, Last Name, Address plus more in-depth stats like performance rating or job experience, for example) and your data is 100% up to date and accurate, then fantastic – you don’t need to clean up your data.

 Pipe-dreams aside, the rest of us will need to cull, update and merge a whole selection of data before migration is possible.